-How do we get our students to understand the importance of camp?
-How do we get them to understand the impotence of being receivers, not just in the moment, but for the future?
+How do you get your students to understand the importance of camp?
+How do you get them to understand the impotence of being receivers, not just in the moment, but for the future?
 These are the kind of questions I wrestled with as a youth pastor.
 I made a video a while back where I shared some thoughts on a message gave to my students about the fire and the passion of the Holy Spirit and the importance of bringing back the fire they will receive at camp You can watch the video below

-In light of what I said on the show, and still believe, I have mixed emotions and today I want to expound on the subject of the post camp Christian life and ask you a few questions.
+In light of what I said, and still believe, I have mixed emotions and today I want to expound on the subject of the post camp Christian life and ask you a few questions.

 Imagine a caveman who hears or sees other tribes of people not only surviving but thriving because they have an advantage : Fire

-If that caveman (men, women) wants the same for their tribe, they must leave their tribe and go looking for this fire.
+If that caveman (men, women) wants the same for their tribe, they must leave their tribe, maybe with a few others, and go looking for this fire.

 Failure to bring back fire means